chbrown/fs-change/README.md

 After running `./install`, either restart your computer or double click `LessWatch.app`.

-### Under Linux
+### Under Linux:

 	# cd into this directory
 	touch ~/.less-watch
-	sudo ./install

- - This will add a `less-watch` to the `/etc/init.d` directory, which allows less-watch to work like a daemon.
- - It can be easily started/stopped using `/etc/init.d/less-watch start/stop`.
- - `install` automatically starts less-watch during it's execution.
+	./install # note the lack of sudo here!

+This will append a new line on your ~/.profile.

-Tested with Ubuntu 13.04, but it should work on other Linux systems that use startup scripts in /etc/init.d (Debian, Redhat, CentOS, Gentoo, etc).
+Tested with Ubuntu 13.04, but it should work on other Linux systems that reads ~/.profile during the login process.

 ## `~/.less-watch` format